-Acetone: when used sparingly, works as a great degreaser and bonding primer for plastics; if you don't make a habit of using it, you will not get robust bonds with cyanoacrylate or epoxy glues.
+Acetone: when used sparingly, works as a great degreaser for plastics; if you don't make a habit of using it, you will not get robust bonds with cyanoacrylate or epoxy glues, especially on molded parts that may be still covered with release agents or so.
 It is also useful as a solvent for certain resin additives, and helps degas stubborn or high-viscosity resins (1-2 drops make a huge difference).
 It is advisable to get reagent-grade acetone from eBay (link); hardware-store variety is usually also OK, but may cause problems if it contains too much water.

-VM&P naphtha: useful for diluting mold releases, for cleaning up silicone spills, and as an adhesion promoter for silicone parts.
-Ethyl acetate (an acetone-like solvent used in nail polish) works for the last two purposes, too - and may be a more user-friendly alternative.
+VM&P naphtha: useful for diluting mold releases and for cleaning up silicone spills.
+Ethyl acetate (an acetone-like solvent used in nail polish) works for the last two purposes, too - and may be a more environmentally friendly alternative.

 Siloxane surfactants (very optional): concentrated siloxane surfactants make it easier to use polyurethane resins as surface coatings; they do that improving wetting characteristics and eliminating pinhole defects.
 You will likely need them if you wish to use resins such as HP-21xx or IE-3075 as high-performance surface coats.
 Look for a product called Satur~8 on eBay; when added to resin at around 1.5%, it should make quite a difference.

 Silane couplers (ditto): these may come handy if you wish to add glass-based fillers to polyurethane resins, or improve bonding to glass surfaces.
 They modify the surface of these materials to make them form strong, covalent bonds with polyurethanes, epoxies, and similar plastics.
 The coupler is applied as a 2% solution in alcohol or acetone, and then left to dry in the presence of atmospheric moisture (water molecules are needed for the actual activation process to occur).